 HORNCHURCH JAZZ CLUB, 25 North St (rear), Hornchurch, Essex RM11 1RS.
 The Hornchurch Conservative Club is a comfortable air-conditioned venue with a dance floor, drinks at club prices, wheel-chair access and car parking, Call Laurie on 07913 558616 for more details.
 Sundays 8:00 – 10:30pm

-18th March – Rance’s Rocking Chair Band.
-Led by the ever sartorially elegant Dave Rance and his trumpet with Brian Webb trombone and Derek Scofield reeds, this Dixieland seven-piece jazz band entertain with plenty of vocals, a dash of humour for good measure and always provide an evening of foot-tapping jazz.
+3rd June – Rance’s Rocking Chair Band.
+Led by the ever sartorially elegant Dave Rance and his trumpet with Brian Webb trombone and Derek Scofield reeds.
+This Dixieland seven-piece jazz band entertain with plenty of vocals, a dash of humour for good measure and always provide an evening of foot-tapping jazz